 Thank you for giving Theary clean water and keeping her safe from illness.

-Help Thearys story reach even more people by sharing this page (using the icons below)
+Help Theary's and Sandra's stories reach even more people by sharing this page using the icons below

 "Most families have no access to food and clean water… I don’t know what we’d do if we didn’t receive World Vision’s help.”